HSLdevcom/digitransit-site/pages/en/developers/services/6-data-containers/routing-data/index.md

   Elevation data file for the HSL regigon (used by OTP, not mandatory).

 9. `connected.csv`
-  List of stops included in the graph (for debugging purposes).
+  List of stops that could be linked based on OSM data (for debugging purposes).

 10. `unconnected.csv`
-  List of stops that are not included in the graph (for debugging purposes).
+  List of stops that could not be linked based on OSM data but they still do exist in the graph (for debugging purposes).

 [See how Routing API utilizes these zip files](../../../apis/1-routing-api/)